kubeshop/monokle/docs/compare-sync.md

 Here are some of the scenarios where Compare & Sync can help you:
 1. Compare local resources to the resources in your cluster AND:
   - Deploy local resources to the cluster.
-  - Extract cluster resources to local
+  - Extract cluster resources to local.
 2. Compare resources between two clusters AND:
   - Deploy resources from one cluster to another
 3. Compare resources between a Helm Chart or Kustomization preview to a cluster AND: